jassimshaji/my_codes/README.md

  and the files are transfered

-  CAUTION:only python files having the extension ".py" are transfered All of'em who would like to contribute are most welcome i'm a beginer please help me with your suggesions
+  CAUTION:only python files having the extension ".py" are transfered All of'em who would like to contribute are most welcome i'm a beginner please help me with your suggesions